 While on their mission, Pickens and Lee received reports that a British force under Lt.
 Col. Banastre Tarleton had been spotted moving toward the Haw River in North Carolina.
 Tarleton had orders to gather and escort Loyalist recruits to the main army.
 While attempting to thwart Tarleton, Pickens and Lee came across a force of around 400 Loyalists on February 25.

 Lee’s legion wore green jackets similar to those worn by Tarleton’s dragoons, and he used this to his advantage.
-Lee decided to lead his men alongside the Tory ranks pretending to be Tarleton.
-Once Lee reached the leader of the force, John Pyle, a fight broke out for reasons that remain unclear, most likely a Loyalist discovered the ruse.
-The Patriots overtook the Loyalists with bayonet and musket fire at point-blank range, killing close to 100 men, wounding and dispersing the rest.
+Lee decided to lead his men alongside the Loyalist ranks pretending to be Tarleton.
+Once Lee reached the leader of the force, Col. John Pyle, a fight broke out for reasons that remain unclear.
+Most likely, a Loyalist discovered the ruse and attacked.
+The Patriots overtook the Loyalists with bayonet and musket fire at point-blank range, killing close to 100 men, and wounding and dispersing the rest.

-Some Patriots understood Pyle’s defeat as revenge for Tarleton’s failure to accept the surrender of Americans at the Battle of Waxhaws.
+Some Patriots understood Pyle’s Defeat as revenge for Tarleton’s failure to accept the surrender of Americans at the Battle of Waxhaws on May 29, 1780.
 The British, however, viewed Pyle’s defeat as nothing less than a massacre, as exemplified in Cornwallis’s insistence that Pyle’s force was “inhumanly butchered, when begging for quarters, without making the least resistance.”